cormullion/Thebes.jl/docs/src/basics.md

 !!! note

     `pin()` can perhaps be thought of as "pinning" a 3D coordinate onto the 2D flat drawing surface.
-If I think of a better name for this function, I'll change it, but I wanted to avoid everything obvious, like "draw", "render", "display", etc.
+If I think of a better name for this function, I might change it, but I wanted to avoid everything obvious, like "draw", "render", "display", etc.

 ## A simple example